 “Free B2B website check: How good is your online presence?”

-"Sales efficiency analysis: Where do you lose potential customers?"
+“Sales efficiency analysis: Where are you losing potential customers?”

 Webinars as an alternative to trade fairs